tim-littlefair/tl-balena-browser/readme.md

 ## Customization
 ### Extend image configuration

-By default the `browser` block uses the first local display (i.e. `DISPLAY=:0`) which would typically be a connected monitor, TV or a Pi Display.
+By default the `tl-balena-browser` block uses the first local display (i.e. `DISPLAY=:0`) which would typically be a connected monitor, TV or a Pi Display.
 However for custom configurations you can overload the `CMD` directive, as such:

 *dockerfile.template*
 ```Dockerfile